Universal541/brianreymore/src/content/essays/america-at-250.md

 They were supposed to support a culture that already possessed a basic commitment to good faith.

-Somewhere along the way, we began losing sight of that distinction.
+Somewhere along the way, we began losing sight of that last critical fact.

 Not all at once.